-In spite of how widespread and how common the experience of heartburn is, we've just recently begun to really understand the mechanisms behind heartburn, and there's still so much to learn.
+In spite of how widespread and how frequent the experience of heartburn is, we've just recently begun to understand the mechanisms behind heartburn, and there's still so much to learn.
 Heartburn is also known as acid reflux.

 What Causes Acid Reflux?

 Current research strongly suggests that acid reflux is the symptom of a more complex set of physiological issues, and is only part of the problem.
-Recent studies have shown that stomach acid secretion is largely the body's response to an underlying issue: esophageal inflammation.
+Recent studies have shown that stomach acid secretion is mostly the body's response to an underlying theme: esophageal inflammation.

 Heartburn isn't the whole scope of GERD, but the defining characteristic directly experienced by the patient.
-Chronic heartburn treatment has revolved around medications to reduce acid secretion for decades, but medical science suggests there may be a better way to effectively treat GERD at the source.
+Chronic heartburn treatment has revolved around medications to reduce acid secretion for decades, but medical science suggests there may be a better way to treat GERD at the source effectively.

 The History of Heartburn Medications

-Around the year 2000, newer drugs became available which were more effective than 1st Gen acid blockers for many patients, called Protein Pump Inhibitors (PPIs).
-Some of the brand names for these drugs include Prilosec, Protonix, Prevacid, Aciphex and Nexium.
+Around the year 2000, newer drugs became available, which were more effective than 1st Gen acid blockers for many patients, called Protein Pump Inhibitors (PPIs).
+Some of the brand names for these drugs include Prilosec, Protonix, Prevacid, Aciphex, and Nexium.

 To date, Protein Pump Inhibitors are the most prescribed medication for those that struggle with chronic acid reflux.
 The problem is that even these sophisticated PPIs also come with their own set of significant drawbacks, and don't necessarily treat the entire issue.

 Cytokines are a tool that our immune systems use to stimulate inflammation.
 Often, chronic inflammation is an autoimmune response, the result of the human body attacking itself, in a misguided attempt to protect itself.
 This very well may be the case for GERD-sufferers as well.

 GERD Animal Research

-It was believed that simply by exposing the tissue to the acid, it would accurately portray the effects of acid reflux on the digestive system, but this was not the case.
+It was believed that only exposing the muscle to the acid, would accurately portray the effects of acid reflux on the digestive system, but this was not the case.
 What they did discover was that the acid exposure created inflammation when the tissue was exposed to stomach acid periodically every day, leading to the visible symptoms of chronic heartburn that we are used to seeing in humans.

 Treating Heartburn vs. Preventing Heartburn

 This study is no exception.
-PPIs and other treatments for acid reflux will continue to be of vital importance to the treatment of GERD, but until we find preventative treatments to prevent the inflammation associated with heartburn in the first place, we'll simply be treating the symptoms of the disease rather than getting to the heart of the matter and treating the patient most effectively.
+PPIs and other treatments for acid reflux will continue to be of vital importance to the treatment of GERD, but until we find preventative therapies to prevent the inflammation associated with heartburn in the first place, we'll merely be treating the symptoms of the disease rather than getting to the heart of the matter and treating the patient most effectively.

 Protein Pump Inhibitor Side Effects

-Increased Risk of Osteoporosis — PPIs make it harder for the bones to absorb calcium, increasing the rate of bone loss and the risk of Osteoporosis-related incidents.
+Increased Risk of Osteoporosis -- PPIs make it harder for the bones to absorb calcium, increasing the rate of bone loss and the risk of Osteoporosis-related incidents.

-Higher Incidence of Nutritional Deficiencies — PPIs make it more difficult to absorb magnesium, iron, B12, Zinc, Vitamin D and Calcium.
+Higher Incidence of Nutritional Deficiencies -- PPIs make it more difficult to absorb magnesium, iron, B12, Zinc, Vitamin D, and Calcium.

-Enhanced Risk of Gastrointestinal Infection and Colitis — Too much stomach acid is a bad thing, but so is insufficient stomach acid.
+Enhanced Risk of Gastrointestinal Infection and Colitis -- Too much stomach acid is a bad thing, but so is insufficient stomach acid.
 Suppressed stomach acid levels allow viruses and bacteria to pass into the digestive tract, leading to infections.
 E.coli, C. dificile, and Norovirus are among the most common experienced by patients taking PPIs.

-Dementia and Alzheimer's More Likely with PPIs — This may be surprising, but the influence of PPIs appears to increase the volume of amyloid plaques in brain tissue, the root cause of dementia.
+Dementia and Alzheimer's More Likely with PPIs -- This may be surprising, but the influence of PPIs appears to increase the volume of amyloid plaques in brain tissue, the root cause of dementia.

-IBS and PPIs — Suppressing acid levels in the stomach ultimately can alter the abundance of various gut bacteria, many of which are healthy.
-If the gut microflora is thrown out of balance, this can lead to cramps, constipation, bloating and diarrhea, directly attributable to Irritable Bowel Syndrome (IBS).
+IBS and PPIs -- Suppressing acid levels in the stomach ultimately can alter the abundance of various gut bacteria, many of which are healthy.
+If the gut microflora is thrown out of balance, this can lead to cramps, constipation, bloating, and diarrhea, directly attributable to Irritable Bowel Syndrome (IBS).

 Treating Heartburn in a Healthy Way